 Location: Underway to Fiji

-Our watch ended at noon and we were allowed a restful zero minute break before heading to midships for a delicious Pasta Capri whipped up by Niko, Renee, and company.
-To end lunch I had the privilege of announcing that Sundays are officially called Sunday Fundays for the rest of passage as we won’t be having any Sunday classes.
-Instead we were treated to an afternoon showing of Moana and popcorn – both were awesome.
-After that deck showers gave us our daily dose of high-pressure salt water to invigorate our afternoons before a wonderful hour of study hall.
-Dinner was served at 16:50, and I for one could not have been more grateful for a burger and fries.
-For dessert we had my squeeze question: “What and where would be your last meal?”
+Our watch ended at noon, and we were allowed a restful zero-minute break before heading to midships for a delicious Pasta Capri whipped up by Niko, Renee, and company.
+To end lunch, I had the privilege of announcing that Sundays are officially called Sunday Fundays for the rest of the passage as we won’t be having any Sunday classes.
+Instead, we were treated to an afternoon showing of Moana and popcorn – both were awesome.
+After that, deck showers gave us our daily dose of high-pressure saltwater to invigorate our afternoons before a wonderful hour of study hall.
+Dinner was served at 16:50, and I, for one, could not have been more grateful for a burger and fries.
+For dessert, we had my squeeze question: “What and where would be your last meal?”
 I chose chicken enchiladas and a Juice Bar Milkshake during sunset at Madaket Millie’s in Nantucket, but many other answers were far more interesting.
 Now we are heading into another night of watching the darkness.
 I could not be more excited for what’s to come.

 06 34.9837′ S